 Douglas A. Werner

-Vice President, Program Management, Continental Maritime of San Diego
+Vice President, Program Management, Continental Maritime of San Diego, a Titan company

 Doug Werner is the Vice President of Program Management for CMSD, the west coast’s premier modernization and maintenance in Master Ship Repair for the United States Navy.
 He has been essential in providing precision ship overhauls for more than 35 years and accepted the responsibility as a CMSD executive in May of 2017.